buxiangqimingle233/BalancedCuckooFilter/README.md

     cmake . -D{eviction_policies} && make clean && make all
 ```

-Replace the {eviction_policies} with
+Replace the {eviction_policies} with the following built-in policies:

-Built-in eviction policies include:
 * RR: For each bucket, victim entries are selected in round-roubin.
 * RANDOM: Randomly selecting the entry from the bucket to replace.
 * AWARE: Similar with RANDOM, but pass the index of the most recent evicted entry.